 The final word on mascara

 Mascara is one of those essential makeup items that most women can’t live without.
 For many, it’s the only makeup tool in their arsenal.
-But choosing between brown and black doesn’t have to be a battle; you can buy both and use them on separate occasions!
+But choosing between black or brown mascara doesn’t have to be a battle; you can buy both and use them on separate occasions!
 Brown is usually an everyday look for light-haired and light-skinned women, while black can serve as a daily makeup routine for women with darker hair or eyes.